CHESTER Current

 This article describes the core functionality, hardware description, default configuration, example JSON message, and channel calibration of the catalog application CHESTER Current.

 Some of the basics are not provided, as they are common for all CHESTER catalog applications.
-For example, see the article Platform Management on how to work with the interactive console.
+Please see:

 Application Overview